Hamerc30/Hamerc/README.md

 ## Advantages
--Natural key position for left-handed users -Unconventional brain load, may potentially stimulate neuroplasticity and improve hand coordination (BUT THIS IS NOT CERTAIN) (Best used while holding mouse in left hand and swapping mouse buttons)
+-Natural key position for left-handed users

+-Unconventional brain load, may potentially stimulate neuroplasticity and improve hand coordination (BUT THIS IS NOT CERTAIN)

+(Best used while holding mouse in left hand and swapping mouse buttons)

 WARNING:
 Not all games support key remapping via Autohotkey.
+It may not work on all keyboards due to the larger/smaller number of keys.

 ## Installation
 1. Download [AutoHotkey](https://www.autohotkey.com/)